LEO-based Positioning: Foundations, Signal Design, and Receiver Enhancements for 6G NTN: LEO-based NTN-positioning: Evaluation Framework

 The receiver architecture is outlined in Fig.~\ref{fig:rx_blk_diagram}.
 The receiver at the UE is broadly categorized into two main blocks, namely initial acquisition and measurement combining.
 Upon receiving the NAV MSG, the UE first aims to detect PRS signals from multiple satellites, acquiring initial delay (coarse TDOA estimates) and Doppler estimates.
 These initial measurements are then passed to the positioning engine for a coarse location estimate.
 This positioning engine can be a location server within the network for UE-assisted positioning or a localization application residing within the UE for UE-based positioning.
 Following the initial acquisition, the UE periodically estimates delay and Doppler offsets from multiple satellites, and these measurements are combined over time in the positioning engine to further improve positioning accuracy.

 Before getting into the details of Rx architecture components and the corresponding evaluation results, we first discuss the evaluation setup.
-For our evaluation, we consider the LEO constellation detailed in Section~\ref{sec:ntn_reuse_positioning} with UEs assumed to be uniformly distributed near the equator in a circular coverage area with a diameter of approximately 50 km.
-Note that the UE drop near the equator represents the {\em worst-case scenario} regarding LEO visibility and coverage.
-For PRS, we load the subcarriers of an OFDM symbol (at 15 KHz sub-carrier spacing (SCS)) with a pseudo-noise Gold sequence as specified in~\cite{3gpp::38211}.
-The PRS periodicity was set to 40 ms. Equivalent Isotropic Radiated Power (EIRP) density is configured to 34 dBW/MHz.
-The system operates at a 2 GHz carrier frequency (S-band).
+Our evaluation considers the LEO constellation detailed in Section~\ref{sec:ntn_reuse_positioning} with UEs assumed to be uniformly distributed near the equator in a circular coverage area with a diameter of approximately 50 km, which is standard in 3GPP NTN evaluations~\cite{3gpp::38821,3gpp::38811}.
+Note that the UE drop near the equator represents the {\em worst-case scenario} regarding LEO visibility and coverage. \chb{For PRS, subcarriers of an OFDM symbol (at 15 kHz subcarrier spacing (SCS)) are loaded with a pseudo-noise (PN) Gold sequence, as specified in~\cite{3gpp::38211}.
+This choice of 15 kHz SCS aligns with the standard NR-PRS configuration and ensures compatibility with sub-6 GHz NR UEs, though our framework can be extended to other NR numerologies, such as 30 kHz.
+Additionally, each LEO transmits a distinct PRS sequence using a unique PRS ID and TDM across PRS transmissions employed to avoid inter-satellite interference.} The PRS periodicity was set to 40 ms. Equivalent Isotropic Radiated Power (EIRP) density is configured to 34 dBW/MHz. \chb{The system operates in S-band at a 2 GHz carrier frequency (n256)}.
 We consider 1 MHz and 5 MHz bandwidths and the corresponding Rx sampling rates of 10.56 MHz and 53.76 MHz, respectively.
+1 MHz was chosen as a baseline for the following reasons: 1) Global Positioning System (GPS) civilian code uses approximately 1 MHz bandwidth, and 2) we aim to demonstrate LEO-based NTN positioning performance with minimal resources.
+On the other hand, 5 MHz was chosen to showcase improved accuracy comparable to GNSS.
 We assume 1 and 2 Rx ports at the UE.